 We maintain the well-being of the livestock and strictly follow best practices and compliance guidelines.
 Furthermore, we store the meat in refrigerators or transport it in refrigerated vehicles, adhering to local hygiene and food safety regulations.
 This commitment guarantees that the qurbani process is conducted with care and respect, upholding religious and regulatory standards.

-Our dedicated staff members complete Islamic Relief Qurbani checklist declarations to ensure adherence to all qurbani requirements.
+Our dedicated staff members complete qurbani checklist declarations to ensure adherence to all qurbani requirements.
 Waste disposal is carried out responsibly, following local regulations.
 In countries where all parts of the animal are consumed, such as offal and skin, waste is minimised.
 In other countries where only specific organs and meat are consumed, waste materials are appropriately disposed of either at the slaughterhouse or buried in designated community slaughter sites.

 To maintain efficiency and meet deadlines, we closely monitor the number of qurbanis and the capacity of each field office.
 We establish contractual agreements with suppliers to accommodate any unexpected increase in qurbani orders.
-With over 38 years of experience in conducting qurbani, Islamic Relief Worldwide has cultivated strong relationships with local communities and suppliers, enabling us to fulfil qurbanis promptly and efficiently.
+With over 38 years of experience in conducting qurbani, Islamic Relief has cultivated strong relationships with local communities and suppliers, enabling us to fulfil qurbanis promptly and efficiently.

-The Qurbani meat is transported in refrigerated trucks with a maintained cold chain until it reaches vulnerable people.
+The qurbani meat is transported in refrigerated trucks with a maintained cold chain until it reaches vulnerable people.

 Islamic Relief’s qurbani prices may be slightly higher than those of other organisations, but this is because we prioritise providing a high-quality service.
 We go the extra mile by purchasing healthy animals that yield more meat for vulnerable people.

-For instance, in Gaza, the cows we purchase have an average weight of 480kg, surpassing the weight of cows selected by our competitors.
 We strongly believe in investing in various components of the qurbani project to ensure its effectiveness.
 This includes conducting needs assessments, collaborating with local authorities, sourcing higher-spec livestock, and implementing rigorous monitoring, evaluation, accountability, and learning (MEAL) processes.
 These additional efforts are reflected in our prices as they contribute to reaching the most vulnerable people in the most effective way possible.

 Our commitment is to serve vulnerable people with dignity and respect, while also considering the well-being of the environment.
 When it comes to slaughter practices, we ensure that they are conducted in appropriate sites with proper drainage and waste disposal systems, avoiding the issue of leaving waste unattended.